Seeley Cottage

 Seeley Cottage is a historic cure cottage located at Saranac Lake in the town of Harrietstown, Franklin County, New York.
-It was built about 1890 and is a 2 1/2-story, side-gable-roofed, wood frame dwelling on a raised basement with clapboard, aluminum, and asbestos siding.
+It was built around 1890 and is a 2 1/2-story, side-gable-roofed, wood frame dwelling on a raised basement with clapboard, aluminum, and asbestos siding.
 There is a sizable 2-story rear wing.
-It features a large open verandah with two sizable cure porches on top.
+The cottage features a large open verandah with two sizable cure porches on top.
 It operated for many years as a private sanatorium.

 It was listed on the National Register of Historic Places in 1992.